leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

 The first official draft of the CGI specification was not released until [May 1998](https://tools.ietf.org/html/draft-coar-cgi-v11-00).
 By then there were several large sites already running on Perl and even with CGI.pm: eBay, IMDb, cPanel, Slashdot, Craigslist, Ticketmaster, Booking.com, several payment processors, and many many others.[^7]

-Before that the CGI protocal was very much a work in progress, its history looking something like this[^8]:
+Before that the CGI protocol was very much a work in progress, its history looking something like this[^8]:

 * 02 Jun '93: Dave Raggett updates his HTML+ DTD to include support for "INPUT and SELECT form interaction elements"[0]